LSSTDESC/qp/docs/user_guide/quickstart.md

 - <project:qpprimer.md> covers some of the statistics basics necessary for using `qp`
 - <project:basicusage.md> provides more detailed explanations of topics discussed here
 - <project:cookbook.md> contains detailed examples for specific use cases, i.e. conversion, plotting
-- More details on specific parameterizations:
+- <project:./parameterizations/index.md> contains more details on specific parameterizations
-  - <project:./parameterizations/hist.md>
-  - <project:./parameterizations/uant.md>
-  - <project:./parameterizations/interp.md>
-  - <project:./parameterizations/mixmod.md>
 - <project:troubleshooting.md> for common pitfalls and errors